-Our programs and services preserve dignity and choice for older adults, people with disabilities, families and caregivers.
+Our programs and services preserve dignity and choice for seniors, people with disabilities, families and caregivers.
 We're in hospitals, nursing homes, assisted living facilities and thousands of homes throughout our multi-county region.

-Preserve independence for frail older adults and people with disabilities through a variety of in-home care programs and services.
+Preserve independence for frail seniors and people with disabilities through a variety of in-home care programs and services.

-Contract with local businesses and non-profit organizations to deliver home- and community-based long-term care services.
+Contract with local businesses and non-profit organizations to deliver home and community-based long-term care services.

-Connect older adults, people with disabilities, caregivers and professionals to unbiased information, advice and referral.
+Connect seniors, people with disabilities, caregivers and professionals to unbiased information, advice and referral.